MV Dartmouth Castle: History

-River Dart Steamboat Company Service
+River Dart Steamboat Company service

-The MV Dartmouth Castle was originally ordered by the River Dart Steamboat Co Ltd to replace a former paddle steamer of the same name, which had been laid up for the whole of the Second World War and was deemed to be beyond economic repair.
+The MV Dartmouth Castle was originally ordered by the River Dart Steamboat Co to replace a former paddle steamer of the same name, which had been laid up for the whole of World War II and was deemed to be beyond economic repair.
 She was built for service on the River Dart, running on services between Dartmouth and Totnes, as well as on circular cruises from Dartmouth.
-She was the first of four post-war steel-hulled motor vessels, that eventually replaced the company's paddle steamers.
+She was the first of four post-war steel-hulled motor vessels that eventually replaced the company's paddle steamers.
 The pleasure boat operations declined during the late 1960s and early 1970s, and after the 1974 season the fleet was laid up for sale, with the MV Dartmouth Castle having a book value of just £685.

-Millbrook and Dart Pleasure Craft Service
+Millbrook and Dart Pleasure Craft service

-The Millbrook Steamboat & Trading Co Ltd purchased MV Dartmouth Castle in 1975, and transferred her to their Plymouth-based fleet, where she was by far the largest vessel, but just two seasons later, she was replaced by the larger MV Cardiff Castle, also purchased from the River Dart Steamboat Company, and was sold to Dart Pleasure Craft Ltd, returning to her old services on the River Dart, under the 'River Link' Brand.
+The Millbrook Steamboat & Trading Company purchased MV Dartmouth Castle in 1975 and transferred her to its Plymouth based fleet, where she was by far the largest vessel.
+However, just two seasons later, she was replaced by the larger MV Cardiff Castle, also purchased from the River Dart Steamboat Company, and was sold to Dart Pleasure Craft Ltd, returning to her old services on the River Dart, under the "River Link" brand.
 In 1980, the owners of Dart Pleasure Craft purchased the Millbrook company, and for the next few years there were numerous transfers of vessels between the two operators, until the Millbrook operation was closed in 1985.
 MV Dartmouth Castle remained in service on the Dart, principally on the Dartmouth-Totnes run, but also operating most of the coastal cruises from Dartmouth.
-In 2002, she was replaced by the MV Plymouth Venturer, a very similar sized and similar looking vessel, acquired from Plymouth Boat Cruises, and renamed MV Dart Venturer, and was laid up.
+In 2002, she was replaced by the MV Plymouth Venturer, a very similar sized and similar looking vessel acquired from Plymouth Boat Cruises, renamed MV Dart Venturer, and was laid up.

-Recent Service
+Recent service

 She was sold to Devon Princess Cruises, and received a thorough refit, but was little used.
 In 2010, Dart Pleaure Craft was merged with the Paignton and Dartmouth Steam Railway, under the name Dartmouth Steam Railway and River Boat Company.
 The company began operating a new boat service from Torquay to Dartmouth, as part of a circular "Sea Train" service in connection with its trains, and earmarked the MV Dart Venturer to operate this trip.
 The MV Dartmouth Castle therefore returned to the Dart, and once again took up operations on the Dartmouth-Totnes route.